-Insert the replacement nozzle into the nozzle housing.
-Press firmly until the nozzle stops.
-Turn the nozzle-retaining setscrew clockwise while making sure that the setscrew does not distort the nozzle.
-Lower the setscrew in front of the nozzle only as far as necessary to prevent nozzle movement.
+Using needle-nose pliers, grab the nozzle's orifice then pull outward.
+Discard the old nozzle as the removal process will damage the nozzle and negatively affect the performance.
+Insert the replacement nozzle into the nozzle housing and press firmly until it stops.
+Turn the nozzle-retaining setscrew clockwise to a position in front of the nozzle that prevents nozzle movement.
 Take care not to position the setscrew in front of or against the nozzle's orifice as performance can be negatively affected.